-Major Class II and Class III inventories of each SU are described in narrative form.
-There is some discussion of when, where, and why these surveys were conducted and the survey procedures that were employed.
-Also, there is a table of Class II and Class III inventory projects for which the AHP has reports on file in its manuscript collection.
-See North Dakota SHPO Guidelines Manual for Cultural Resource Inventory Projects (SHSND 2016) for additional information.
+Major Class III inventories of each SU are described in narrative form.
+There is some discussion of when, where, and why these surveys were conducted and the survey procedures employed.

 The test excavation section considers formal testing projects with substantive results that have been conducted.
 Testing strategies and sampling designs for these testing projects are reviewed, and the adequacy of past approaches to test excavation is assessed.